deephyper/deephyper/docs/developer_guides/build_and_release.rst

 This document describes how to build and release new wheels for DeepHyper.

-First check the status of Python versions as it is important to know which becomes are currently supported and which are not.
+First check the status of Python versions as it is important to know which are currently supported and which are not.
 See https://devguide.python.org/versions/ for more information.

 Then,